klvoje/adePEM/README.md

 The random walk (URW) model has the best fit to the data according to the AICc scores.
 However, the difference in the AICc score is small (<2 units) relative to the direcional trend model (GRW).

 Let's investigate if the random walk represents an adequate statistical description of the trait dynamics in the data.
-To do that, we run the function 'fit3adequasy.BM' from the 'adePEM' package.
+To do that, we run the function `fit3adequasy.BM` from the `adePEM` package.
 This is a wrapper function that runs 3 adequasy tests at the same time.

 Before we run the adequasy tests, we need to estimate the step variance of the random walk model from the real data.
-This is done using the 'mle.URW' function from the 'PaleoTS' package.
+This is done using the `mle.URW` function from the `PaleoTS` package.
 The estimated step variance is used to simulate a large number of time series where the trait evolves according to a random walk.
 Test statistics calculated on these simulated data will then be compared to the test statistics calculated on the real data.
 ```
 # Estimate the vstep parameter from the data:
 vstep<-mle.URW(element.length)[1]